NREL/OpenStudio-ERI/docs/source/software_connection.rst

 ====================================  ==========================  =======================  ================================

 Note that ``AdjustedSensibleRecoveryEfficiency`` and ``AdjustedTotalRecoveryEfficiency`` can be provided instead of ``SensibleRecoveryEfficiency`` and ``TotalRecoveryEfficiency``.

+The ventilation system may be optionally described as a shared system (i.e., serving multiple dwelling units) using ``IsSharedSystem``.
+If not provided, it is assumed to be false.
+If provided and true, note that ``TestedFlowRate`` (or ``RatedFlowRate``) and ``FanPower`` should reflect the entire shared ventilation system.
+In addition, additional elements are available:

+- ``extension/InUnitFlowRate``: The flow rate to the dwelling unit.
+Only required if the flow rate has been measured.
+- ``FractionRecirculation``: Fraction of the total supply air that is recirculated, with the remainder assumed to be outdoor air.
+The value must be 0 for exhaust only systems.
+- ``extension/PreHeating``: Optional.
+Element to specify if the supply air is preconditioned by heating equipment.
+It is not allowed for exhaust only systems.
+If provided, there are additional child elements required:

+  - ``Fuel``: Fuel type of the preconditioning heating equipment.
+  - ``AnnualHeatingEfficiency[Units="COP"]/Value``: Efficiency of the preconditioning heating equipment.
+  - ``FractionVentilationHeatLoadServed``: Fraction of heating load introduced by the shared ventilation system that is met by the preconditioning heating equipment.

+- ``extension/PreCooling``: Optional.
+Element to specify if the supply air is preconditioned by cooling equipment.
+It is not allowed for exhaust only systems.
+If provided, there are additional child elements required:

+  - ``Fuel``: Fuel type of the preconditioning cooling equipment.
+  - ``AnnualCoolingEfficiency[Units="COP"]/Value``: Efficiency of the preconditioning cooling equipment.
+  - ``FractionVentilationCoolLoadServed``: Fraction of cooling load introduced by the shared ventilation system that is met by the preconditioning cooling equipment.

 Cooling Load Reduction
 ~~~~~~~~~~~~~~~~~~~~~~